-Penalties may be inflicted as follows in order of increasing severity :
+Penalties may be inflicted as follows in order of increasing severity:

 - reprimand (blame);

-- fines;
+- fines:

-- obligation to accomplish some work of public interest;

 - time penalty;

 - exclusion;

 - suspension;

 - disqualification.

 Time penalty means a penalty expressed in minutes and/or seconds.

 Any one of the above penalties can only be inflicted after an enquiry has been held and, in case of one of the last three, the concerned party must be summoned to give them the opportunity of presenting their defence.